 To host a co-curricular group showing of a copyrighted film (which is most films), you need to have "performance rights" or permission from the copyright holder, even if you are not going to charge admission.
 For some films the Library acquires, performance rights are already available.
-Films on the Kanopy and Films on Demand streaming, Academic Video Online (AVON) streaming, most (but not all) DVD documentaries owned by the library, and Kanopy streaming platforms may be used for on-campus showings by student groups and co-curricular programs for which no admission is charged.
+Films on the Films on Demand streaming, Academic Video Online (AVON) streaming, most (but not all) DVD documentaries owned by the library, and Kanopy streaming platforms may be used for on-campus showings by student groups and co-curricular programs for which no admission is charged.
 Please check Films on Demand, Academic Video Online (AVON), or the library DVD collection first!
 Films viewed on Kanopy are much more expensive for the College, because they charge the library a significant fee on a per-film basis.
 The Library has already purchased performance rights for many (though not all) individual documentaries in the DVD collection.
 If a library DVD has performance rights, it will be noted in the full catalog record for the film.
-If you need help determining if a film in the Library collection has performance rights, please email email@example.com
+If you need help determining if a film in the Library collection has performance rights, please email firstname.lastname@example.org

 Group showings of a legally obtained film to students enrolled in a specific course are allowed as part of the face-to-face teaching exemption in copyright law.